radianthero/radianthero.github.io/_posts/2024-9-7-trying-something-new.md

 So taking all that I said into consideration, here's what I've made to use as my example, if you would like to use what I have drawn to follow the tutorial, you're more than welcome to, but the tutorial should be detailed enough to follow with any pose.

-I do not reccomend drawing a straight on image, instead try drawing at an angle, even if slight, but that's up to you.
+I do not recommend drawing a straight on image, instead try drawing at an angle, even if slight, but that's up to you.

 So now that everything has been explained, lets start.